-We address the first two challenges with a novel Probabilistic Spatial Partition Model (PSPM) that allows us to estimate the conditional effect of spatial features (e.g., ethnic settlement patterns) on the partitioning of geographic space into non-overlapping units (e.g., states).
+We address the first two challenges with a novel Probabilistic Spatial Partition Model (PSPM) that allows us to estimate the conditional effect of spatial features (e.g., ethnic settlement patterns) on the partitioning of geographic space into nonoverlapping units (e.g., states).
 The model treats geographic space as a planar network of points that encodes the main dependent and independent variables.
-It accounts for the spatial interdependence that characterize partitionings, estimates effects conditional on covariates, and yields valid uncertainty estimates.
-Beyond our present use to estimate the effect of ethnic geography on state borders, the PSPM's approach can be used to model other types of spatial partitioning, for example administrative units or electoral districts.2
+It accounts for the spatial interdependencies that characterize partitionings, estimates effects conditional on covariates, and yields valid uncertainty estimates.
+Beyond our present use to estimate the effect of ethnic geography on state borders, the PSPM's approach can be used to model other types of spatial partitioning, for example administrative units or electoral districts.

 To solve the third problem, we collect new, time-varying spatial data on ethnic settlement areas in Europe since 1855 digitized from 73 historical ethnographic maps.
-Mitigating their potential political biases, the resulting dataset enables us to analyze borders and border change based on pre-existing ethnic settlement areas and avoid reverse causality.
+After mitigating potential political biases, the dataset enables us to analyze borders and border change based on pre-existing ethnic settlement areas thus avoiding reverse causality.
 We minimize omitted variable bias by pairing a static baseline with a lagged dependent-variable model that captures the effect of ethnic geography on border change.

-We find that the presence of an ethnic boundary between two locations substantially increases the probability that they are or will become separated by an international border by 35 and 17 percentage points, respectively.
+We find that the presence of an ethnic boundary between two locations increases the probability that they are or will become separated by an international border by 35 and 17 percentage points, respectively.
 This finding is robust to accounting for potentially endogenous changes in ethnic geography, additional controls, and changes to the spatio-temporal data structure.
-Additional analyses of post-World War II ethnic secession suggest it to drive the realignment of state borders: Areas home to peripheral ethnic groups have an approximately 16, 22, and 50 times increased risk of experiencing secessionist claims, civil wars, and border change, respectively.
+Additional analyses of the post-World War II period highlights ethnic secession as a key mechanism: Areas home to peripheral ethnic groups have an approximately 16, 22, and 50 times greater risk of experiencing secessionist claims, civil wars, and border change, respectively.
 Finally, we explore the generalizability of our findings beyond Europe and find that ethnic boundaries explain border change since the 1960s only in Europe and Asia, while post-colonial Africa and the Americas have thus far avoided extensive ethno-nationalist border change.

-2We distribute the PSPM as an R package upon publication.
+&lt;sup>2We distribute the PSPM as an R package upon publication.